 Export your HTML

-Do you need to show your client how his web is going to be?
+Do you need to show your client how their web is going to be?
 Fine, just export the HTML.
-He will see in any browser.
-Host it in your private servers under a password, or, if it’s an emergency, a public-hosted one.
+They will be able to see it in any browser.
+Host it in your private servers under a password or, if it’s an emergency, a public-hosted one.
 It’s not fully-featured HTML code, so you won’t be able to edit it to create the final one, but it’s perfect for presentations.

 - Visualize the final project